adrelanos/anon-meta-packages/README.md

 Depends: whonix-host-shared, qemu-kvm, libvirt-bin, virt-manager, whonix-libvirt, ${misc:Depends}
 Suggests: ksm
-Description: Whonix Host QEMU KVM
+Description: Whonix Host Packages for QEMU or KVM hosts
-# Whonix Host QEMU KVM #
+# Whonix Host Packages for QEMU or KVM hosts #

 A metapackage, which installs packages, for a Whonix host operating system using KVM or QEMU.